Mango Basundi Recipe

 Saffron and milk added to the pan.

-Heat on medium-high heat until it comes to a boil.
-Keep stirring continuously while heating to avoid the milk from scorching at the bottom of the pan.
+Step 2: Heat on medium-high heat until it comes to a boil.
+Keep stirring continuously while heating to prevent the milk from scorching at the pan’s bottom.

-Once the milk comes to a boil, reduce the heat to medium.
-Cook for 25-30 minutes until it is reduced to half.
+Step 3: Once the milk comes to a boil, reduce the heat to medium.
+Cook for 25-30 minutes, or until it has reduced by half.

 Stir very frequently while cooking.
-Don’t let the cream (malai) layer form on top of the milk for a creamy basundi.
+Don’t let the cream (malai) layer form on the milk for a creamy basundi.

 Keep scraping the sides of the pan regularly and stir the milk solids back into the pan.

-The consistency of basundi is like a thin custard.
+The consistency of basundi is similar to that of a thin custard.

-Tip – I suggest making it while you are doing other cooking.
-It will cook on the side and you will not have to stand to stir it separately.
+Tip – I suggest making it while you are cooking other things.
+It will cook on the side, and you will not have to stand to stir it separately.

 Sugar, cardamom and nuts added to the pan.